RizkiIqbal02/adminer/README.md

 ## Features

-- Easy connect to SQLite
+- Easy to connect with SQLite
 - Fresh theme
 - Plugin initialized
 - Easy to install